How to Use a Compass When Hiking (Without the Math Anxiety)

 The “Red in the Shed” technique involves rotating your compass housing until the red magnetic needle sits perfectly inside the printed orienting arrow.

-Trail Story: Before I ever trusted myself with a compass in the backcountry, I spent an afternoon practicing the “red in the shed” technique at my local city park.
-I set bearings to park benches, oak trees, and water fountains.
-By the time I actually needed to use it on a real wilderness trail, the physical motion felt like second nature.
+Trail Story: Before trusting yourself with a compass in the backcountry, spend an afternoon practicing the “red in the shed” technique in a local city park or your backyard.
+Practice setting bearings to park benches, trees, or a distant fence post.

 Now pick up the compass and hold it flat in front of you.
 Turn your whole body until red is in the shed again.
 The direction-of-travel arrow now points toward your destination.
 Look up and pick the first landmark in that direction: a specific tree, a rocky outcrop, or a fork in the trail.